What is classified as a pre-existing condition?

 How are pre-existing conditions assessed?

 Pre-existing conditions are determined on the basis of symptoms, not necessarily diagnoses.
 We’ll send some paperwork for both your doctor and treating specialist to complete.
 The paperwork tells us about the condition being treated and when the symptoms first became obvious.
 If they started before you signed up with us it means your condition will be called ‘pre-existing’ even if you hadn’t been diagnosed yet.
+The paperwork will then be assessed by a medical practitioner appointed by Frank, who will decide whether your condition is deemed pre-existing or not.

 Will my pre-existing condition change my waiting periods?